 - Extend your arms in front of you, parallel to the floor.

 - Keeping your arms straight, pull your shoulder blades back and together.

 You may also perform this exercise with your arms bent or down by your sides:

 For bird dogs, you’ll ideally need an exercise mat or another soft surface.

 To perform bird dogs, do the following:

 - Get down on your hands and knees.

 - Look straight down to keep your neck in a neutral position.

 - Engage your abdominal muscles to support and straighten your back.
 Your back should be neutral, without any arching.

 - Lift your right leg and extend it straight behind you.

-- Lift your right arm and extend it in front of you.
+- Lift your left arm and extend it in front of you.

 - Hold the position for a few seconds and repeat with the opposite leg and arm.
 Make sure that your back does not arch through the movement.